rahul-verma/arjuna/README.md

 9. Arjuna has comprehenstive support for Web Gui Automation.
     - Arjuna provides highly customized automation on top of Selenium WebDriver for web automation.
     - Arjuna automatically downloads drivers using WebDriver Manager.
 Currenlty only **Chrome** and **Firefox** are the supported browsers (in normal as well as headless mode).
-    - The starting point for web automation in Arjuna is [the `WebApp` class](https://github.com/rahul-verma/arjuna/blob/master/docs/ArjunaFeaturesDoc.md#the-webapp-class).
+    - The starting point for web automation in Arjuna is [the `GuiApp` class](https://github.com/rahul-verma/arjuna/blob/master/docs/ArjunaFeaturesDoc.md#the-webapp-class).
     - Arjuna supports various features for element identification and interaction:
         - A single element is represented as a [`GuiElement`](https://github.com/rahul-verma/arjuna/blob/master/docs/ArjunaFeaturesDoc.md#guielement-and-the-element-template).
 It provides very [intuitive and Pythonic interaction methods](https://github.com/rahul-verma/arjuna/blob/master/docs/ArjunaFeaturesDoc.md#interaction-with-guielement).
         - You can [locate elements using ID, Name, Tag, Class, Link Text and Partial Link Text, XPath and CSS Selectors](https://github.com/rahul-verma/arjuna/blob/master/docs/ArjunaFeaturesDoc.md#locators---using-id--name--tag--class--link-text--partial-link-text--xpath-and-css-selectors).
 These are mostly direct wrappers on what Selenium supports.